redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 ## Auth and RBAC Checklist

-In order to integrates RBAC in a RedwoodJS app, you will have to:
+In order to integrate RBAC in a RedwoodJS app, you will have to:

 - Implement an Identity as a Service/Authentication Provider
 - Define and Assign Roles